 Will Rogers is in compliance with standards delineated in Education Code 35294.2.
 As part of our maintenance plan, each staff member has a copy of our disaster-preparedness plan.
-In our disasterpreparedness plan, each staff member receives a folder with outlined procedures, defined roles and responsibilities and a map of the school for evacuation locations.
+In our disaster preparedness plan, each staff member receives a folder with outlined procedures, defined roles and responsibilities and a map of the school for evacuation locations.
 We have established a classroom buddy system, crisis and disaster teams, and a plan of action for various situations such as fire, earthquake, and unsafe situations that would warrant a lockdown.
-Annual staff review of the school's safety plan was conducted in October 2016.
+Annual staff review of the school's safety plan was conducted in September 2019.
 During the school day, administrators, certificated staff, and playground supervisors provide supervision during lunch and recess periods.
 All visitors are required to enter through the front office and sign in to a visitor's log.
 Visitors must wear district employee badges or receive a visitor's badge from the office staff when visiting the school campus.
 After school, Will Rogers offers a complete wrap-around day-care service through our CREST program.
 Families may enroll students in before and after care programs on a sliding fee scale.
 Our PTA also offers after-school enrichment classes for each grade level.
 In addition, for students in grades 2-5, we offer our after-school Playground Access program through the City of Santa Monica.

-The School Safety Plan was last reviewed, updated, and discussed with the school faculty in October 2016.
+The School Safety Plan was last reviewed, updated, and discussed with the school faculty in November 2019.

-Suspensions and Expulsions

-School 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the School 2016-17 2017-18 2018-19

-Suspensions Rate 0.7 0.9 1.7
+Suspensions Rate 0.9 1.7 1.0

 Expulsions Rate 0.0 0.0 0.0

-District 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the District 2016-17 2017-18 2018-19

-Suspensions Rate 1.9 2.1 2.4
+Suspensions Rate 2.1 2.4 2.0

 Expulsions Rate 0.0 0.0 0.0

-State 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the State 2016-17 2017-18 2018-19

-Suspensions Rate 3.7 3.7 3.5
+Suspensions Rate 3.6 3.5 3.5

 Expulsions Rate 0.1 0.1 0.1